lockval/website/content/en/docs/Getting started/_index.md

 {{% pageinfo %}}
 This page is not complete.

-Currently you can learn how to use and build Lockval Engine by visiting [apidemo](https://apidemo.lockval.com)
+you can learn how to use and build Lockval Engine by visiting [apidemo](https://apidemo.lockval.com)

 If you can, please click "Edit this page" on the right to help our improve it